tfabris/RebootCableModem/README.md

 I have owned a few cable modems recently: an Xfinity SMC SMCD3GNV, an Xfinity Cisco DPC3941T, and a Netgear CM1150V.
-There is a separate configuration for each one of those modems in this repository.
+There is a separate configuration for each one of those modems in this repository, each one requires a different set of script code to perform the reboot.

 This can be run as a Cron job on any Linux or Mac system.
 I'm running it under the Task Scheduler on the Synology NAS on my LAN.